Jesskas/kernel-experiments/README.md

 For now, only devices with a BCM2835 CPU; testing on a Raspberry Pi Zero and a Raspberry Pi B.

 ## What happens so far
+Simple printing "Hello world" to the screen.
+Try it out for yourself!
 ```
 git clone https://github.com/Jesskas/kernel-experiments.git
 cd kernel-experiments